Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 Related Reading: Best Perks Overall for Deep Rock Galactic

 You like big guns and cannot lie.
 That’s why all three choices for the Gunner are heavy weapons that excel at mid-range combat.
-All are capable of sustained continuous fire due to their large ammo reserves, and you’ll be blowing through enemy ranks and armor alike.
+Each one is capable of sustained continuous fire due to their large ammo reserves, and you’ll be blowing through enemy ranks and armor alike.
 Just be aware that your move speed will slow to a crawl while firing these guns.

 1. “Lead Storm” Powered Minigun

-Lead Storm is the default starting weapon of the Gunner and one of the best guns in the game.
+Lead Storm is the default starting weapon of the Gunner and one of the best guns in Deep Rock Galactic.
 If you’re looking for a versatile weapon that’s good in nearly every scenario, this is your gun.
-Due to its steady stream of bullets, it’s fantastic for devastating weak points as long as you can maintain line of sight.
-Just make sure to account for the bullet spread at greater distances.

 Capable of spewing non-stop lead after a brief spin up, this minigun becomes more accurate the longer you fire it.
 In addition, each bullet has a chance to briefly stun on impact, making it great for stopping meatier enemies in their tracks.